Find Affordable College Courses

 101 Yearly Graduations

-Fort Hays State University comes in at #13 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
+Fort Hays State University comes in at #13 on our list of the most popular colleges offering bachelor's degrees in other health professions and related clinical sciences.
 Each year, around 15,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,140 per year, while in-state graduate students, on average, pay $3,726 per year.
-For the 2020-2021 academic year, 101 bachelor's degrees were handed out to health professions and related clinical sciences majors at FHSU.
-Around 2% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+The average in-state tuition for full-time undergraduates is $4,437 per year, while in-state graduate students, on average, pay $3,979 per year.
+During the most recent year for which we have data, 101 people received their bachelor's degree in other health professions and related clinical sciences from FHSU.
+Of these students, 67% were women and 33% were members of underrepresented racial-ethnic groups.

 #14